deepsquare-io/ClusterFactory/web/docs/getting-started/02-k0s-configuration.md

 If you wish to use a HA setup, please follow [this guide](https://docs.k0sproject.io/v1.23.6+k0s.0/high-availability/).

-## Confguring the k0s architecture
+## Configuring the k0s architecture

 After you set the `hosts` field, you must configure the k0s architecture by editing the `k0s` field: